 Even as late as 1910 Hammond was to open a shoe factory on the site of the former Armstrong Braid company.
 That same year he still had steam dredges in the back of the Freezer buildings to enable ships to come closer to land fish, coal and lumber.
 I would expect this would be the area when Deming Jarves had his ship, the Acorn, pull up to load the glass wrapped in marsh hay during the days of the Boston and Sandwich Glass Works.

 He married a young woman of Spring Hill, Nellie, the daughter of Mr. and Mrs. Seth Jones, on January 2nd 1888 at her home.

-The above map is a portion of a U.S. Coastal Survey from 1861 that shows the original entrance to Scorton Creek.
-Courtesy of John Cullity.
+The top map above is a portion of a U.S. Coastal Survey from 1861 that shows the original entrance to Scorton Creek, courtesy of John Cullity.
 The and the bottom map is a modern rendering of the topography of 1667 found in the Archives.

 The above two Google images show where the entrance to Scorton Creek is today, which is located just east of the end of North Shore Boulivard.